ChangeNOW-lab/ChangeNow_Integration_iOS/README.md

 # Integration Guide

-Here's how to integrate ChangeNOW exchange module natively and in just a few steps in your iOS.
+Here's how to integrate **ChangeNOW exchange module** natively and in just a few steps in your iOS app.

 ### Requirements